molmod/QuickFF/doc/tu_benzene.rst

 The script will dump all relevant information to the screen, for this tutorial, the output is as follows:

-.. program-output:: qff.py --ffatypes=low /home/louis/build/quickff/share/systems/benzene/gaussian.fchk
+.. program-output:: qff.py --ffatypes=low --suffix=_noei /home/louis/build/quickff/share/systems/benzene/gaussian.fchk

 The logger will dump to following information to the screen (or a file if the :option:`--logfile` option was used):